-Files downloaded or sent over the Internet are always prone to corruption.
-This necessitates the checking of their integrity should such files provide their original information or work as intended.
-Most softwares are “self-checking” in that they will fail to execute indicating corruption.
+Files downloaded or sent over the Internet are prone to corruption.
+As such, it is essential to verify their integrity to ensure the files have retained their original information or work as intended.

-Consequently, plenty of hash-checking programs exist however most don’t integrate into Windows Explorer in a convenient way that doesn’t demand constant launching.
-Lucky for us, we have two free ones can do just this.
+Consequently, plenty of hash-checking programs exist, however most don’t integrate into Windows Explorer in a convenient.
+Lucky for us, we have two free ones that do just this.

 The first program is the free and open source HashCheck Shell Extension that is compatible with Windows XP and later.
 HashCheck weighs a paltry 85kb and works straight from the Window’s shell.